 - Mercury has many craters on its surface formed due to asteroid collisions.
-As of 2019, 401 craters have been named.
+Till 2019, 401 craters were named.

 - The atmosphere on Mercury is very thin.
 The atmospheric pressure is just 5 x 10-15 bar (Earth’s atmospheric pressure is 1.014 bar).

 - The temperatures on Mercury can reach 430 ℃ during the day.
 On the contrary. nights can get extremely cold with temperatures as low as -180 ℃.